projectara/greybus-spec/source/module_info.rst

 that provides a description of the product.
 If there is no string present for this value in the Manifest, this value shall be 0x00.
 See the :ref:`string-descriptor` section below for more details.

-The *unique_id* field is an 8 byte Unique ID that is written into each Greybus compliant chip during manufacturing.
-Google manages the Unique IDs, providing each manufacturer with the means to generate compliant Unique IDs for their products.

 .. _string-descriptor: